 - A final high school transcript showing graduation information or GED Certificate must be on file. - Students must pass all courses required for the program or certificate in which they have matriculated, and must achieve at least a 2.0 program GPA.
 Courses should be completed as specified in the Catalog including general education requirements. - All first-time matriculated and re-matriculated students must complete the Diversity/Global View component.
-Consult an academic advisor for details. - Residency Requirement: A minimum of 25 percent of the required program credits for graduation must be successfully completed at MVCC. - Students expecting to have transfer credit to count toward graduation should have all official transcripts on file.
+Consult a student support advisor for details. - Residency Requirement: A minimum of 25 percent of the required program credits for graduation must be successfully completed at MVCC. - Students expecting to have transfer credit to count toward graduation should have all official transcripts on file.
 All transfer courses must be posted on your official transcript prior to graduation. - Financial obligations to the College must be fulfilled. - Students are responsible for satisfying all requirements leading to a degree or certificate for the curriculum in which they are enrolled. - Matriculation is terminated by graduation.
-Students intending to pursue another degree or certificate need to matriculate in the new degree or certificate. - Students must complete ED100; it is suggested this is completed within the first 15 hours of instruction. - A student must have completed at least 70 percent of the total credits in their degree program or 50 percent of their certificate program before applying for graduation.
-The Associate Dean must approve any exceptions. - Commencement ceremonies are held at the end of the Spring and Fall semesters.
-Students planning to graduate in the Spring, Summer, or Fall semester should submit an application to the Registrar by the published deadlines.
-Applications for graduation are available at the Office of Records and Registration, or online in your SIRS account and at www.mvcc. edu/graduation-application.
+Students intending to pursue another degree or certificate need to matriculate in the new degree or certificate. - Students must complete CF100; it is suggested this is completed within the first 15 hours of instruction. - A student must have completed at least 70 percent of the total credits in their degree program or 50 percent of their certificate program before applying for graduation.
+The Dean must approve any exceptions. - Commencement ceremonies are held at the end of the Spring and Fall semesters.
+Students planning to graduate in the Spring, Summer, or Fall semester should submit a Graduation Review Request to the Registrar by the published deadlines.
+Graduation Review Requests are available at the Office of Records and Registration, or online in your SIRS account and at www.mvcc.edu/records-registration/pdf/graduation-review-request.pdf.
 Attending the commencement ceremony does NOT guarantee that you will graduate.
-Check with your Associate Dean to be sure you have completed the degree requirements.
-If you do not satisfy degree requirements, you must complete a new application for graduation during the semester in which completion is anticipated.
+Check with your Dean to be sure you have completed the degree requirements.
+If you do not satisfy degree requirements, you must complete a new Graduation Review Request during the semester in which completion is anticipated.